 - Nevada forgery.

 It is important to note that most Nevada crimes are “general intent” crimes.
-This includes, quite specifically, Nevada’s sexual assault laws.
+This includes, quite specifically, sexual assault.
 Voluntary intoxication, no matter how severe, is not a defense to rape.

 And even with specific intent crimes, it is not enough for you to show that you were drunk or stoned.
 You must have been so drunk or stoned that you could not form the requisite intent, purpose or motive for the crime.
 This is a question for the jury.7